 • Fear of not being believed

-The strategic lead is being taken by the Safeguarding Partnership Board who has formed a CSE sub-group.
-This group has produced an island strategy and an action plan for progression in 2014.
+The Safeguarding Partnership Board take the strategic lead and have formed a CSE sub-group.
+This group has produced an island strategy and an action plan.

-At an operational level all CSE enquiries are routed through the newly formed MASH where relevant information is shared by all the agencies to provide support for young people and families and identify, disrupt and prosecute offenders.
+At an operational level all CSE enquiries are routed through MASH (Multi-Agency Safeguarding Hub) where relevant information is shared by all the agencies to provide support for young people and families and identify, disrupt and prosecute offenders.

-The States of Jersey Police have identified CSE as a priority in the Policing Plan and are embarking on a year long program of awareness raising designed to help educate parents and young people in the island.
-This includes designing a new web page with information, using social media – Twitter and Facebook to get message across, hosting a live web chat on sexting and designing a new TV advertisement campaign.
-We will also be linking in with PMNW to help deliver the right messages in schools about healthy relationships.
+The States of Jersey Police have embarked on a long program of awareness raising designed to help educate parents and young people in the island.
+This includes designing a new web page with information, using social media – Twitter, Facebook and Instagram to get message across, they have hosted a live web chat on sexting and designed a TV advertisement campaign.
+They also link in with PMNW to help deliver the right messages in schools about healthy relationships.

-The States of Jersey Police has a dedicated Public Protection Unit which looks at sensitive subjects like Domestic Violence, Child Abuse and Child Exploitation, led by Inspector Mark Hafey.
+The States of Jersey Police has a dedicated Public Protection Unit which looks at sensitive subjects like Domestic Violence, Child Abuse and Child Exploitation.

 This team handles all issues of potential child sexual exploitation with sensitivity, professionalism and thoroughness, and are available to contact at any time via the force’s main non-emergency 612612 number.